biswadeep-sarkar/form-tool-skeleton/README.md

 Great!
 You are done now open your project.

 ## How to update the skeleton?
-You can just always copy and replace all the files.
+You can just always copy and replace all the files.<br>
 I will show you a git clone process, let's assume your root directory named as "project":
 ```
 git clone https://github.com/biswadeep-sarkar/form-tool-skeleton.git temp